Visiting and keeping in touch during the Covid-19 pandemic

 What to expect when attending a hospital site

-If you’re attending one of our hospitals for an outpatient appointment, to visit a loved one or to attend one of our emergency departments, you still need to continue to wear a face mask in waiting areas and clinical areas.
-However, you are no longer required to wear a face mask when entering the hospital, or in non-clinical areas (such as WH Smiths or canteen or coffee areas.)
+If you’re attending one of our hospitals for an outpatient appointment, to visit a loved one or to attend one of our emergency departments, you still need to continue to wear a face mask whilst you are in clinical areas.

 The only exception to this is if you are visiting a patient at the end of their life and have medical exemption from wearing a face covering.